Dr Anna Williams

 From 2004-2006, Anna was engaged in post-doctoral research entitled A Laboratory Based Analytical Technique to Determine Age at Death For Forensic Purposes from Human Compact Bone at Cranfield University, and became a Lecturer in Forensic Anthropology there in 2006.
 She was instrumental in developing and delivering the MSc in Forensic Archaeology and Anthropology at Cranfield, and was Head of the Centre for Forensic Anthropology Research.
 She also established a successful taphonomy research facility and was a CDS Teaching Fellow from 2010-11.

 In October 2013, Anna joined the School of Applied Sciences at the University of Huddersfield as a Senior Lecturer in Forensic Science.
-She is currently in the process of designing and developing a suite of Forensic Anthropology courses, including a new MSc.
+She leads the MSc in Forensic Anthropology and lectures on the BSc/MSci Forensic and Analytical Science degree.
+She is currently in the process of designing and developing a suite of other Forensic Anthropology courses.
+She leads the Forensic Anthropology Research Group.

 Anna is an experienced Forensic Anthropologist, with considerable case work experience.
 She regularly undertakes consultancy work for local police forces, Forensic Engineering Solutions and Kenyon International Emergency Services.